MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

     #define E7_CHAIN_POS     -1
   #endif
 ```
 You'll need the [TMC2130Stepper](//github.com/teemuatlut/TMC2130Stepper) Arduino library.
-See the `Configuration_adv.h` file for the full set of sub-options.
+See `Configuration_adv.h` for the full set of sub-options.

 To use TMC2130 stepper drivers in SPI mode connect your SPI2130 pins to the hardware SPI interface on your board and define the required CS pins in your `pins_MYBOARD.h` file. (e.g., RAMPS 1.4 uses AUX3 pins `X_CS_PIN 53`, `Y_CS_PIN 49`, etc.).